The Sourcing Brief spotlight to 218k+ subscribers

 • Smart tech: Integrating mobile checkout, facial recognition, or AI-powered customer service

-• Flexible formats: Embracing pop-ups
+• Flexible formats: Embracing pop-ups to lower costs

 While confronting obstacles, including: